 If you’d like to know more about the training and certification options available to you, get in touch with our specialist project management career consultants today.
-We’ve helped people from all backgrounds expand their career for more than a decade and our industry aligned training, study support and career services team are with you throughout every step of your career journey.
+We’ve helped people from all backgrounds expand their careers for more than a decade, and our industry-aligned training, study support and career services team are with you throughout every step of your career journey.

 - Project Management